 Generations of American families are at risk for deadly asbestos-related diseases like mesothelioma and asbestosis as the result of asbestos mining.

-Not only did miners come into direct contact with asbestos fibers in their natural state, they brought them home with them on their clothing, skin, and hair, exposing family members with every hug, laundry load, and car ride.
+Not only did miners come into direct contact with asbestos fibers in their natural state, but they also brought them home with them on their clothing, skin, and hair, exposing family members with every hug, laundry load, and car ride.
 Many miners and mining communities have been devastated by asbestos-related diseases after spending decades on the job.

 Not only are asbestos miners and their families at risk for asbestos exposure, those that mined talc and other minerals risk coming into contact with the dangerous substance underground.
 This is because asbestos is found in many of the same geographical locations as talc and other minerals.
 Talc products have been known to contain different amounts of asbestos over the years.